 Senior executives' short-term variable remuneration paid in cash shall be based on performance in meeting established targets for their areas of responsibility and for Qliro Group and its subsidiaries.
 The outcome shall be linked to measurable targets (qualitative, quantitative, general and individual).
 The targets within the senior executives' respective areas of responsibility are intended to promote Qliro Group's performance both in the short and long term.
-The cash-based variable remuneration shall generally not exceed 100 per cent of the senior executive's fixed annual salary.
+The cash-based variable remuneration shall generally not exceed 100 percent of the senior executive's fixed annual salary.
 The Board may resolve that part of senior executives' variable remuneration paid in cash should be invested in shares or share-related instruments in Qliro Group.

-Long-term incentive programs should include a personal investment and be linked to certain predetermined value-creating and/or share- or share-price-related performance criteria and should be designed to ensure a long-term commitment to the value growth of Qliro Group and/or its subsidiaries.
-They should also align the interests and rewards of senior executives with those of the shareholders by paying the participants in shares.
-Qliro Group has three outstanding long-term equity-related incentive programs (performance share plans) for senior executives and other key employees of the parent company and Qliro Group's subsidiaries/ segments, namely PSP 2015, PSP 2016 and PSP 2017.
-The incentive programs expire in April 2018 (PSP 2015), April 2019 (PSP 2016) and April 2020 (PSP 2017).
-These programs may be followed by other equity-related programs, warrants and synthetic options.
+Long-term incentive programs should include a personal investment and be linked to certain predetermined value-creating and/ or share- or share-price-related performance criteria and should be designed to ensure a long-term commitment to the value growth of Qliro Group and/or its subsidiaries.
+They should also align the interests and rewards of senior executives with those of the share-holders by principally paying the participants in shares.